anoncoder555/logistic_growth/README.md

 *N(t)* = 5.979e+10

 **Compariosn**
-Population growth under exponential growth, *N(t)* = 4.370846e+24, is astronomically large which is expected under an assumption of exponential growth as there is no carrying capacity to limit the maximum population size.

-Under logistic growth the population stabilises at the carrying capacity, *N(t)* = 5.979e+10, which reflects how population growth behaves under realistic biological constraints.
+Population growth under exponential growth, *N(t)* = 4.37 x 10^24 (2 dp), is astronomically large which is expected under an assumption of exponential growth as there is no carrying capacity to limit the maximum population size.
+Under logistic growth the population stabilises at the carrying capacity, *N(t)* = 5.98 x 10^10 (2 dp), which reflects how population growth behaves under realistic biological constraints.

 The population size measured in the experiment at t = 4980, was 59999999983.